kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_secret_apikey.md

 ### Synopsis

 Create an ApiKey secret with the given name.
 The ApiKey secret contains a single apikey.
 This is an enterprise-only feature.
 The format of the secret data is: `{"apiKey" : [apikey string]}`.
-Note that the annotation `resource_kind: '*v1.Secret'` is needed in order for Gloo to find this secret.
+Note that the annotation `resource_kind: '*v1.Secret'` is added in order for Gloo to find this secret.

 ```
 glooctl create secret apikey [flags]